 The per capita income in Stratford in 2018 was $41,009, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $164,036 for a family of four.
 However, Stratford contains both very wealthy and poor people as well.

-Stratford is a very ethnically-diverse town.
+Stratford is an extremely ethnically-diverse town.
 The people who call Stratford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stratford residents report their race to be White, followed by Black or African-American.
 Stratford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.13% of the town’s residents.
+People of Hispanic or Latino origin account for 14.28% of the town’s residents.
 Important ancestries of people in Stratford include Irish, Polish, German, and English.

 The most common language spoken in Stratford is English.
 Other important languages spoken here include Spanish and Portuguese.